 Now that you have done your course and got a boat you need to get out and start training.
 Get your roof racks sorted so you are mobile.
 Reach out to the paddlers you have meet on your Grade II Course or at your local club and start paddling together.
 There are plenty of great training spots in Christchurch offering a variety of different types of water.
 Talk to our team about the spots they recommend you start with.

 This is a great weekend to continue improving your kayaking.
-This training course is designed to help you build confidence, improve your boat control, river reading, rapid running and self rescue skills in the lower section of the Waimakariri Gorge.
-This is your opportunity to take a jet boat ride up into the Gorge to gain experience on the river prior to your first full Gorge trip.
+This training course is designed to help you build confidence, improve your boat control, river reading, rapid running and self rescue skills on the Waimakariri Gorge.
+This is your opportunity to really take charge of your paddling and gain some further instruction with our team.

 - Guided River Trip